paqira/jgdtrans-py/doc/source/docs/user_guide.md

 Transformer(unit=5, parameter=<dict (21134 length) at 0x123456789>, description='for [...]')
 ```

-It can access to header, format and parameter by
+You can access to header, format and parameter of par file by
 {py:attr}`.Transformer.description`,
 {py:attr}`.Transformer.format` and
 {py:attr}`.Transformer.parameter`
-respectively.
+attributes respectively.

 ```pycon
 >>> tf.description